rachidlamouri/testing-platform/packages/open-schema-type-script/README.md

 ### Abstract Programmable Units

-The Programmer programs the Engine by defining Quirms (wrappers on Hubblepups), and Estinants (wrappers on Tropoignants)
+The Concrete Programmer programs the Engine by defining Quirms (wrappers on Hubblepups), and Estinants (wrappers on Tropoignants)

 ```mermaid
 flowchart LR